 An ideal place for enjoyment and appreciating the genuine Punjabi feel.
 Yes, that is what the city of Ludhiana in its essence is all about.
 It is a city replete with sugarcane fields to the Punjabi gaanas, from desi ghee ke paranthe to impeccable rajma chawal.
 And apart from being a modern town, Ludhiana draws tourists and travellers from the globe, the main reason being the presence of lots of Gurudwaras, forts and historic charm.

-Ludhiana is an interesting city replete with an abundance of fun, historic destinations and what not.
+Ludhiana is an interesting city with an abundance of fun, historic destinations and whatnot.
 The presence of Golden Temple, Govindgarh, Guru Ka Langar, Qila Mubarak make the city of Ludhiana worth visiting.